mils630/plp-webtechnologies-classroom-july2025-july-2025-css3-transitions-animations-CSS3-Transitions-Animat/README.md

 Welcome to **Pet Ultimate Guide (PUG)** – a comprehensive and interactive web guide for pet owners and enthusiasts.
 This website provides useful tips, articles, and resources for keeping your pets healthy, happy, and entertained.

+Here is the link to the deployed website: https://pug-2nba.vercel.app/

 ## Features

 - **Latest Pet Articles & Tips**: Learn about pet happiness, essential vaccines, and proper nutrition.